Spondon Archive

 22. The Homestead, Spondon by James Wilson

 All the books are available in the village from Spondon Pharmacy (formerly Housley) and Simnett Funeral Directors.
-Most are priced at £2.50 or £3.50, with the recent Anne Topham and Farming in Spondon books at £5.00.
+Most are priced at either £2.50 or £3.50, with the Anne Topham and Farming in Spondon books at £5.00.
 If you would like us to post a copy of any of the books (either in the UK or abroad), please e-mail us for further details.

 Suggestions for future booklets are welcome - please e-mail us.